Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-TqSWRAch-Yg.md

 ### Transcript

-> someone's gonna have doggo burgers tonight yeah it's gonna be good i can't wait to get me some of that legit duncan burger boy it's pronounced boy you guys if you didn't know say with me it would be very tender exactly
+> someone's gonna have doggo burgers tonight yeah it's gonna be good I can't wait to get me some of that legit duncan burger boy it's pronounced boy you guys if you didn't know say with me it would be very tender exactly